alibaba/GraphScope/docs/index.rst

-several important pieces of Alibaba technology: including GRAPE, GraphCompute, and Graph-Learn (GL) for analytics, interactive, and graph neural networks (GNN) computation, respectively, and the vineyard store that offers efficient in-memory data transfers.
+several important pieces of Alibaba technology: including GRAPE, GraphCompute, and Graph-Learn (GL) for analytics, interactive, and graph neural networks (GNN) computation, respectively, and the vineyard store that offers efficient in-memory data transfers. xxx

 Motivation